Generic Name: ibrutinib (eye BROO ti nib)

 Usual Adult Dose for Chronic Lymphocytic Leukemia:

-Use: The treatment of patients with chronic lymphocytic leukemia (CLL) who have received at least one prior therapy.
+Use: The treatment of patients with chronic lymphocytic leukemia (CLL) who have received at least one prior therapy or CLL with 17p deletion.

 What other drugs will affect ibrutinib?